mosn/mosn/examples/en_readme/http-stream-response-sample/README.md

-## Use MOSN as HTTP Ingress Proxy（stream response）
+## Use MOSN as HTTP Ingress Proxy

 ## Introduction

 + This sample project demonstrates how to configure MOSN as a HTTP Ingress Proxy.
 + Protocol between MOSN is HTTP1.
-Pay attention to configuring 'http1_use_stream': true
 + For the convenience of demonstration, the server MOSN listens on port 2048 (configurable) and forwards the request to the server after receiving it

 ## Preparation